PSebastian96/pjt1-Himalayan-Dream/README.md

 Videos in meditation and yoga session pages, where the user can play and watch the video content on the website or redirect to the source of the video.

-Form : Icluded in the top-right section, the users can always see the oppornutity to register.
+Register: Included in the top-right section, the users can always see the oppornutity to register.

 Future features: Event calendar with news feed and registration/booking options for members.